ECON – Economics

 3 Credits Weekly (3-0-0)

-This course is an introduction to the mathematical and statistical methods in economics.
-Students apply mathematical tools to economic problems, preparing them for models used in higher-level courses.
+This course deepens the study of the mathematical and statistical concepts most frequently used in Economics.
+Students review and learn mathematical techniques and apply them to economic problems, in preparation for higher-level Economics courses.
+The first part of the course reviews calculus with one and two variables; the second half reviews statistical concepts used in Econometrics.
 Note: This course can be used to fulfill the arts credit requirements of the Bachelor of Arts and the science credit requirement of the Bachelor of Science.

 Prerequisites: Minimum grades of C- in ECON 101, one of ECON 289 or MATH 114, and one of STAT 151 or STAT 161.